 When it comes to building regulations in Victoria, safety, health, and sustainability are of utmost importance.
 The regulations aim to ensure that buildings are designed and constructed in a way that minimizes the risk of harm to occupants and the public.

 To achieve this, the regulations require that buildings meet certain safety standards, such as the installation of automatic smoke detection and alarm systems.
-These systems are designed to detect smoke and alert occupants to the presence of a fire, allowing them to evacuate the building quickly and safely.

 In addition to safety, the regulations also prioritize the health and wellbeing of building occupants.
 This includes requirements for ventilation, lighting, and acoustic performance, as well as the provision of facilities such as toilets and drinking water.